Financial Tribune: Causes

 The newspaper has been a vocal critic of Iranian government policies in regards to handling Iran's ongoing water crisis since the development of the paper's environment section in January 2015.
 With titles such as "Water Management Deserves new Strategy", "Water Crisis: A New Wake-Up Call" and "Experts Review Water Crisis".

 English newspapers in Iran

 There are five English-language newspapers in Iran.
-The Financial Tribune is the only English-language newspaper on economics.
+The Financial Tribune was the only English-language newspaper on economics.
 The other newspapers published in English in Iran are the Tehran Times; Kayhan International, a Persian-language version of Kayhan published by the office of the Supreme Leader; Iran Daily, published by the administration's Islamic Republic News Agency; and Iran News, from Iran's Foreign Ministry.

+Closure

+Tehran Bazaar, a digital media channel received reports from journalists at the newspaper that the DEN Group which owned the paper had decided to close the paper on July 20 (the end of the Persian month) following deciling subscription numbers.

+Following the closure of the paper Berlin-based Bne IntelliNews entered into negotiations with the group to continue coverage of economic and macroeconomic news and data from Iran.
+As part of the deal several former staff members moved to the German agency.

+Ex-staffers

+The newspaper has become the launching pad of several journalists in Iran and those who have moved abroad.
+Many of which have moved onto publications and television channels including Bne IntelliNews, BBC Monitoring, CGTN, Radio Free Europe/Radio Liberty, Al Jazeera and Al-Monitor.